a-ram-1/cbb-750-final/README.md

 Files included:
 * exploratory.Rmd
-	* R script that filters out patients based on whether or not they have radiology notes
+	* R script that filters out unique patients based on whether or not they have text notes
 * [file 2]
 	* [description]